Domino-Blockchain/domichain-program-library/README.md

-# Solana Program Library
+# domichain Program Library

-The Solana Program Library (SPL) is a collection of on-chain programs targeting the [Sealevel parallel runtime](https://medium.com/solana-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192).
+The domichain Program Library (SPL) is a collection of on-chain programs targeting the [Sealevel parallel runtime](https://medium.com/solana-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192).
-These programs are tested against Solana's implementation of Sealevel, solana-runtime, and some are deployed to Mainnet Beta.
+These programs are tested against domichain's implementation of Sealevel, domichain-runtime, and some are deployed to Mainnet Beta.
 As others implement Sealevel, we will graciously accept patches to ensure the programs here are portable across all implementations.